Jakedismo/GenkitChat/README.md

   * Note: Amazon Bedrock models are listed in the UI but not currently configured in Genkit.
 * **Multiple Chat Modes:**
   * **Direct Chat:** Interact directly with selected Gemini or OpenAI models.
   * **RAG Chat:** Upload PDF documents and query their content using Retrieval-Augmented Generation.
-Features two-stage retrieval with simulated reranking.
+Features two-stage retrieval with Google reranking model.
 * **PDF Processing:** Uses `officeparser` on the backend to extract text from uploaded PDF files.
 * **DotPrompt Management:** System prompts are managed using Genkit's DotPrompt format (`.prompt` files) located in `src/ai/prompts/`, allowing for easier iteration and versioning of prompts.
 * **Genkit Framework:** Core logic managed by Genkit flows defined in `src/lib/genkit-instance.ts`.
 This includes configuration for DotPrompt loading.